pcvg/remove-merged-branches/README.md

 This Action is useful when your workflow does not merge changes (after PR) against your main branch directly.

-## How it works?
+## How does it work?

-Using `git` we get all the merged branches in the current branch (`$GITHUB_ACTION_REF`) and then they are removed, except the branch added to the ignore list and the branch that run the action.
-A message is displayed in the log for each branch removed or ignored.
-Some additional branches are ignored by default, it is important to check in [considerations](#considerations).
+1. Using `git`, all merged branches in the current branch (`$GITHUB_ACTION_REF`) are fetched
+2. Branches are removed, exc.:
+  - current branch
+  - the branches added to the ignore list
+3. A message is logged for each branch that is removed or ignored

+__ATTENTION__: some branches are ignored by default, see [considerations](#considerations).

 ## 🚀 Running in GitHub actions

-Run this action in Github Actions adding `pcvg/remove-merged-branches@master` in your steps.
+Run this action in Github Actions by adding `pcvg/remove-merged-branches@main` to your steps.

 ### Parameters